 Gold mineralization was discovered in the general area by BHP Billiton (BHP) during reconnaissance work in the early 1990’s.
 Claims were staked in the property area by BHP in 1993 for both diamonds and gold.
 BHP’s prospecting subsequently located gold in structurally controlled veins, gabbro and within an extensive “siliceous horizon”.
 The latter quickly became the focus of their efforts when grab samples up to 142 g/t Au were collected near Cracker Lake.
-They eventually concluded that the gold-bearing horizon was too extensive to be an exhalate bed, collecting numerous samples greater than 1 g/t Au along a western horizon in addition to the high-grade samples returned from an eastern horizon.
+After collecting numerous samples greater than 1 g/t Au along a western horizon in addition to the high-grade gold samples returned from an eastern horizon, BHP concluded that the gold-bearing horizon was too extensive to be an exhalate bed and identified the host rock unit as a conglomerate (Tree River Conglomerate or TRC).
 BHP conducted additional prospecting and sampling on the property until 1997.
 The property was restaked by 4763 NWT Ltd. in 2002 and optioned to Strongbow Exploration Inc. Strongbow conducted airborne horizontal aeromagnetic surveys over the property in the winter and spring of 2002 and made a single visit to the property on August 20, 2002.
 They collected 7 samples; two of which returned 102.64 g/t Au and 2.357 g/t Au.
 Subsequent work focused on the uppermost of two conglomerate horizons in a metasedimentary rock unit which Strongbow identified as hosting mineralization similar in style to that found in the Witwatersrand of South Africa.
-Strongbow subsequently conducted geologic mapping, petrographic studies and channel sampling on the property but allowed it to lapse when they failed to located a large zone of higher grade gold mineralization.
+Strongbow subsequently conducted geologic mapping, petrographic studies and channel sampling on the property but allowed it to lapse when they failed to located a large zone of higher-grade gold mineralization.

-The Tree River property is at the north end of the Anialik Greenstone Belt and is underlain by mafic volcanic rocks overlain by clastic shallow marine sediments, subsequently metamorphosed to greenschist facies.
-The sedimentary rocks are dated at between 2940 and 2700 Ma based on detrital zircons (Jackson, 1997).
-A monomictic, clast-supported quartz pebble conglomerate (QPC) from 15 to 20 metres thick, lies approximately 80 m stratigraphically up-section from the volcanic / sedimentary contact.
-The QPC has been mapped and intermittently sampled for over 7 km but its full extent is unknown.
+The Tree River Property is at the north end of the Anialik Greenstone Belt and is underlain by mafic volcanic rocks overlain by clastic shallow marine sediments, subsequently metamorphosed to greenschist facies.
+The sedimentary rocks were initially dated at between 2940 and 2700 Ma based on detrital zircons (Jackson, 1997).
+A zircon sample collected in April 2020, midway between the West and Main Zones, returned maximum ages of 2964 + 9 Ma, conclusively dating the conglomerate unit as Mesoarchean.
+The TRC is a monomictic, clast-supported quartz pebble conglomerate from 15 to 20 metres thick, approximately 80 m stratigraphically up-section from the volcanic / sedimentary contact.
+The TRC has been mapped and intermittently sampled for over 7 km but its full extent is unknown.

-The auriferous portion of the QPC is 5 to 8 metres thick and occurs at the bottom of the succession.
+The known auriferous portion of the Tree River Conglomerate is 5 to 8 metres thick and occurs at the bottom of the succession.
 This sequence contains abundant pyrite within the matrix with 1-2% in background and up to 25% in localized pods.
 Arsenopyrite, chalcopyrite, stibnite and sphalerite together with a green mica identified as fuchsite also occur in this interval.
 Thin and polished section work by the Saskatchewan Research Council described the pyrite as detrital with grains rounded to “muffin-shaped” (Muntiner, 2006).
 The matrix contains up to 5% carbonaceous material in layers parallel to bedding, a feature noted in Archean gold-bearing conglomerates in the Witwatersrand and Pilbara districts.
 The presence of visible gold along fractures in one zone, together with recrystallized quartz and sulphides, and some sulphide-bearing fractures indicate that the mineralization is at least partially remobilized.
 There is no evidence of any major nearby structure and surrounding rocks are metamorphosed to greenschist facies, suggesting remobilization is likely local and related to regional metamorphism.
+The 2020 panel sampling at the high grade Main Zone returned results comparable to grab and chip samples suggesting that the TRC here is uniformly mineralized and the gold present is likely of syngenetic origin.

-Mineralization in the QPC at the Tree River property is similar in setting and style to gold mineralization recently discovered in the Pilbara district of Australia and fits currently proposed models for Witwatersrand-style gold mineralization:
+Work to date suggest that the mineralization at the Tree River property is similar in setting and style to gold mineralization recently discovered in the Pilbara district of Australia and fits currently proposed models for Witwatersrand-style gold mineralization:

 - Gold is hosted in a regionally extensive, fluvial to shallow marine conglomerate.